 Business comes first.
-In a trade show first environment, the business need comes first.
+In a trade show environment, the business need comes first.
 Most companies enter trade shows for marketing, not for testing.
 More importantly, trade show participants are there to see products, not to test them.
 Thus one should not expect to do rigorous usability testing in such an environment; incomplete questionnaires and tasks are the norm, and participants may shift their attention to their personal needs vs. keeping strictly to the test regime.
 Yet this shift of attention is also an opportunity, as it creates a type of contextual interview around the topic of user and business needs while running the test task (it is contextual in the sense that the trade show offerings are often part of the conversation).
 In fact, our experience from this was that a trade show booth might be the next best thing to observing users in the context of their real environment because they are there for themselves, seeking real solutions to problems they have, and they are primarily in the booth for their own personal gain.
 The result is very rich customer input on their needs.

 Casual conversation over scripts and questionnaires.
-The best way to engage participants was to drop the usability script and questionnaires, where we used casual conversation instead.
+The best way to engage participants was to drop the usability script and questionnaires; we used casual conversation instead.
 In our case, participants had a real need for automatic batch correction of their photos.
-Event photographers in particular were in the booth because they wanted to know that Perfectly Clear would save them time doing hundreds of image corrections, and allow them to get back to their jobs - shooting photos.
-They were captivated by the message they had heard from the Athentech representative and were keen to see the software.
-Introducing ourselves by giving the standard "thank you for participating in our usability test..." patter and then presenting them with consent forms and a pre-test questionnaire was cold and robotic, and did not fit the pace of action.
+Event photographers in particular were in the booth because they wanted to know how Perfectly Clear[®] would save them time doing hundreds of image corrections and allow them to get back to their jobs-shooting photos.
+They were captivated by the message that they had heard from the Athentech representative and were keen to see the software.
+Introducing ourselves by giving the standard "thank you for participating in our usability test..." patter and then presenting them with consent forms and a pre-test questionnaire was cold and robotic and did not fit the pace of action.
 Instead we worked both the business questions and the task into an exploratory conversation.
 This immediately engaged them, showed respect for their time, and worked with the natural flow of a trade show environment.
 Participants wanted to talk shop, not be treated as a test subject.
 They were there to get answers, not to be asked questions.
 By being very familiar with the questions we wanted to ask, we looked for opportunities to introduce them as part of a conversation during the testing.
-This was probably the greatest value of the questionnaires - they became our 'talking points'.
-They helped us pick up on important points made by the participant that otherwise could have gone unnoticed unless one is a domain expert in photography.
+This was probably the greatest value of the questionnaires-they became our talking points.
+The questionnaires helped us pick up on important points made by the participant that otherwise could have gone unnoticed unless one is a domain expert in photography.
+Of course, this comes at a cost, the loss of a script means that the process is not as repeatable.
+Different words (and different evaluators) may motivate people differently and large chunks of the script may be omitted.
+This also implies that the collected data is better seen as samples rather than a consistent outcome based on repeatable instructions and tasks.